zlovtnik/dispo-rusty/frontend/.github/instructions/ne2w.instructions.md

-# Copilot Instructions for Actix Web REST API Frontend
+# Copilot Instructions for TypeScript/React Frontend with Vite, Bun, and Ant Design

 ## Project Overview